Shing-Tung Yau

-Shing-Tung Yau (/jaʊ/; 丘成桐 (Qiū Chéngtóng); born April 4, 1949) is a Chinese-American mathematician and the William Caspar Graustein Professor of Mathematics at Harvard University.
-In April 2022, Yau announced retirement from Harvard to become Chair Professor of mathematics at Tsinghua University.
+Shing-Tung Yau (/jaʊ/; 丘成桐 (Qiū Chéngtóng); born April 4, 1949) is a Chinese-American mathematician.
+He is the director of the Yau Mathematical Sciences Center at Tsinghua University and professor emeritus at Harvard University.
+Until 2022, Yau was the William Caspar Graustein Professor of Mathematics at Harvard, at which point he moved to Tsinghua.

-Yau was born in Shantou, China, moved to Hong Kong at a young age, and to the United States in 1969.
+Yau was born in Shantou in 1949, moved to British Hong Kong at a young age, and then moved to the United States in 1969.
 He was awarded the Fields Medal in 1982, in recognition of his contributions to partial differential equations, the Calabi conjecture, the positive energy theorem, and the Monge–Ampère equation.
 Yau is considered one of the major contributors to the development of modern differential geometry and geometric analysis.

-The impact of Yau's work can be seen in the mathematical and physical fields of differential geometry, partial differential equations, convex geometry, algebraic geometry, enumerative geometry, mirror symmetry, general relativity, and string theory, while his work has also touched upon applied mathematics, engineering, and numerical analysis.
+The impact of Yau's work are also seen in the mathematical and physical fields of convex geometry, algebraic geometry, enumerative geometry, mirror symmetry, general relativity, and string theory, while his work has also touched upon applied mathematics, engineering, and numerical analysis.